University and college admission: Austria, Switzerland, and Belgium

-Austria, Switzerland, and Belgium probably have the most liberal system of university admission anywhere in the world, since anyone who has passed the Matura may enroll in any subject field (or even several at no additional cost) at a public university.
+Austria, Switzerland, and Belgium have a comparatively open system of university admission, where anyone with a Matura or equivalent qualification may enroll in most subjects at public universities.
 In Belgium as well, the only prerequisite for enrolling in university studies is to have obtained a high-school diploma.
 In both Switzerland and Belgium, medical studies are an exception, which have a numerus clausus system due to overcrowding.
-This liberal admission practice led to overcrowding and high dropout rates in the more popular fields of study like psychology and journalism, as well as high failure rates on examinations which are unofficially used to filter out the less-capable students.
+This open admission system has resulted in higher enrollment rates in popular fields of study such as psychology and journalism, which has coincided with higher dropout rates in these areas..
 Following a ruling by the European Court of Justice issued on July 7, 2005, which forces Austria to accept nationals of other EU Member States under the same conditions as students who took their Matura in Austria, a law was passed on June 8 allowing universities to impose measures to select students in those fields which are subject to numerus clausus in Germany.
 Starting in 2006, the three medical universities (in Vienna, Innsbruck and Graz) did introduce entrance exams.
 There are no intentions to introduce a numerus clausus in any subject field.

 Brazil

-In Brazil, the selection process is the ENEM- Exame Nacional do Ensino médio(National High School Exam).
-Annually designed for high school seniors, and open to people of any age with a high school certificate to enter public and private universities.
-There are also different types of entrance exams in public and private universities.
-About 3 million people register each year to take the exam.
+In Brazil, the most common selection process happens via the ENEM - Exame Nacional do Ensino Médio (National High School Exam).
+Annually designed for high school seniors and open to people of any age, it allows people with a high school certificate to enter public and private universities.
+There are also different types of entrance exams in public and private universities, since not every higher education institution accepts the ENEM score.
+Around 3 to 8 million people register each year to take the exam.